egandro/news-deframer/docs/ALGORITHM.md

 </rss>
 ```

-Here is the revised and professionally formatted version of the **"Use in Ad Blocker"** section.
-I have corrected the spelling, grammar, and technical terminology to match the standard of the rest of your specification.

-***

 ## Use in Ad Blocker

 The data collected and cached via the RSS ingestion pipeline can be leveraged by Ad Blockers or privacy-focused browsers (e.g., Brave) to extend protection beyond the feed reader.